Whether you're drying-out a flooded basement, watering your lawn with sprinklers, or filling a pool, electric water pumps can get the job done.

 These come in two types - utility and trash pumps.
 If you're just moving water, go with a utility pump.
 However, if the water contains debris, sand or solids, go with a trash pump instead.
 If you need to move a lot of water quickly, a gas-powered model might be a better bet.

-Well pumps are used to deliver water from an underground source to your home.
+Well Pumps Well pumps are used to deliver water from an underground source to your home.
 They also boost water pressure so you have a consistent water supply, especially important for showers.

-There are three types of well pumps: shallow well, deep well and convertible well pumps.
+There are 3 types of well pumps: shallow well, deep well and convertible well pumps.
 Essentially, the depth of your well will determine which type of pump you'll need.
 Shallow well pumps work from 0-25', convertible pumps work for depth as much as 90' and deep well pumps are effective to as much as 300' below ground.